staabm/phpstan-dba/docs/query-plan-analysis.md

 # Query Plan Analysis

 Within your `phpstan-dba-bootstrap.php` file, you can optionally enable query plan analysis.
-When enabled, `phpstandba` will error when queries are not using indices or queries are inefficient.
+When enabled, `phpstan-dba` will error when queries are not using indices or queries are inefficient.

 Passing `true` will enable the feature: